Alert: pumpkin treats are back at Starbucks for the season, and I am THIS excited about it!

 Bake a batch for a sweet morning treat, to be the office hero, or to share with close friends.
 You, they, and y’all will devour them.

 Start the Pumpkin Scones by pulsing together the dry ingredients including flour, sugar, baking powder, and salt, with warm, pumpkin pie-esque spices like cinnamon, nutmeg, cloves and ginger in a large food processor.
-If you don’t have a food processor, just whisk them together in a big ‘ol bowl.
+If you don’t have a food processor, just whisk them together in a big bowl.

 Next, pulse in 6 Tablespoons cold, cubed butter until the mixture is the consistency of cornmeal.

 If you don’t have a food processor, use a pastry cutter or your fingertips to incorporate the butter.
 It will take a little bit of time, but it’ll work just fine.
-It’s the same way I make my apple crisp topping!
+It’s the same way I make my apple crisp topping.

-Next, bust out the star of the pumpkin scones – PUMPKIN, of course!
+Next we need the star of the pumpkin scones – PUMPKIN, of course!
 100% pure pumpkin puree is what we’re using to flavor and color the yummy pumpkin scones, not pumpkin pie FILLING, which is already sweetened and spiced.

 Combine the wet ingredients including 1/2 cup pumpkin puree, 3 Tablespooons half & half, and 1 egg in a small bowl.

 Add the wet ingredients to the flour/butter mixture, then pulse until just combined.
-If you’re going the big ol’ bowl route, stir with wooden spoon until the mixture comes together in a ball.
+If you’re going the big bowl route, stir with wooden spoon until the mixture comes together in a ball.

 Turn the dough out onto a lightly floured surface, knead a few times to get the dough to come together, then press it into a circle about 1″ thick.
 (NOTE: I made a 1/2 batch for these pics, so I just did a half circle!)

-Cut the full circle in half, then cut each half into 3 wedges.
+Next, use a pizza cutter to cut the full circle in half, then cut each half into 3 wedges.

 Place the wedges onto a parchment paper-lined baking sheet, then pop into a 425 degree oven to bake for 14-16 minutes, or until they’re just starting to turn golden brown.
 Your kitchen will smell heavenly, btw!